justnickbryan/UoL-data-mining-perceptron/README.txt

 ## To Do List

-* Amend printed output of the __str__ method to only show key attributes of the Perceptron: epochs, random seed, weights, bias, multi-class classification T/F and L2 regularisation coefficient.
+* Amend printed output of the __str__ method to show L2 regularisation coefficient.

-* Move printout of training errors and accuracy to a separate print function under the training method.

-* Improve evaluation method for Multiclass_Perceptron class

-* Update test method for Multiclass_Perceptron class

 * Add L2 regularisation Perceptron instances to the main() method.

+* Remove multiclass attribute from Perceptron class.

 ## Table of Contents